fbpx

 Sarah is the founder of Vision & Justice, a catalytic civic initiative that reveals the foundational role visual culture plays in generating equity and justice in America.
 At Harvard, she pioneered the course Vision and Justice: The Art of Race and American Citizenship, which she continues to teach and which is now part of the university’s core curriculum.

-Her forthcoming book, The Unseen Truth, tells the story of the Caucasian war—the fight for independence in the Caucasus that coincided with the end of the U.S. Civil War—and how it showed that the place from which we derive “Caucasian” for whiteness actually wasn’t white at all.
-She reveals how visual tactics concealed the truth in order to secure our regime of racial injustice, and how we can begin to see what we have ignored and start to dismantle this regime.
+Her latest book, The Unseen Truth (an Amazon bestseller), reveals one of the greatest lies we’ve been told about race in this country, and how we can move past it.
+She tells the story of the Caucasian war—the fight for independence in the Caucasus that coincided with the end of the U.S. Civil War—and how it showed that the place from which we derive “Caucasian” for whiteness actually wasn’t white at all.
+She shows how visual tactics concealed the truth in order to secure our regime of racial injustice, and how we can begin to see what we have ignored and start to dismantle this regime.
 Harvard professor Imani Perry says that she “illuminates what it means to both ‘see’ and create race, deepening our ability to pursue justice.”

 She is also the bestselling author of The Rise: Creativity, the Gift of Failure, and the Search for Mastery, a story-driven investigation into a biography of an idea—a big idea—that no current term yet captures.
 It reveals the secrets behind creative human endeavor, and how innovation, mastery, and new concepts are found in unlikely places.
 The New York Times writes that “Lewis’s voice is so lyrical and engaging that her book, The Rise, can be read in one sitting,” while Junot Diaz praises it as “exhilarating, inspiring, profound and so beautifully written it left me breathless.”
 It has been translated into six languages to date.